martinResearch/xarray/doc/io.rst

 Zipped json + npy files
 ------

-This format consists in a zip file that contains npy files containing the values and a json file containing the `DataArray` or `Dataset` descriptions.
+This format consists in a zip file that contains numpy binary npy files containing the values and a json file containing the `DataArray` or `Dataset` descriptions.
 The resulting files are similar to nump npz files but with an additional json file called *DataArray.json* when saving `DataArray` objects and *Dataset.json* when saving `Datasets`.
-One can load the files fith numpy.load function but in that case will get a dictionnay of numpy arrays instead of a dataset.
+One can load the data from the zipped files with numpy.load function but in that case one gets a dictionnay of numpy arrays instead of a `~xarray.Dataset` object.
-The data in coords and the array values can be saved in npy files inside the zip file or inside the json file.
 For example when doing

 .. ipython:: python